Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Results

 \section{Results}

-\subsection{Experiment of the cell population growth from distinct initial cell numbers.}
+\subsection{Experiment of cell population growth from distinct initial cell numbers.}

 To expose the variability of growth kinetics as a function of initial cell density $N_0$ (``initial seed number''), HL60 cells were sorted into wells of a 384-well plate (0.084 $\mathrm{cm}^2$ area) to obtain ``statistical ensembles'' of replicate microcultures (wells) of the same condition, distinct only by $N_0$.
 Based on prior titration experiments to determine ranges of interest for $N_0$ and statistical power, for this experiment we plated 80 wells with $N_0=10$ cells ($N_0=10$-cell group), 80 wells with $N_0=4$ cells ($N_0=4$-cell group), and 80 wells with $N_0=1$ cell ($N_0=1$-cell group).
 Cells were grown in the same conditions for 23 days (for details of cell culture and sorting, see the Methods section).
 Digital images were taken every 24 hours for each well from Day 4 on, and the area occupied by cells in each well was determined using computational image analysis.
 We had previously determined that one area unit equals approximately 500 cells.
 This is consistent and readily measurable because the relatively rigid and uniformly spherical HL60 cells grow as a non-adherent ``packed'' monolayer at the bottom of the well.
-Note that we are interested in the initial exponential growth (and departure from it) and not in the latter phases when the culture becomes saturated as has been the historical focus of analysis (see Introduction).
+Note that we are interested in the \emph{initial} exponential growth phase and the apparent departure from the conventional exponential growth equation with uniform parameters that would apply to every replicate population.
+Here we are not studying in the latter phases when the culture becomes saturated and has historically been the focus of analysis (see Introduction).

 Wells that have reached at least 5 area units were considered for the characterization of early phase (before plateau) growth kinetics by plotting the areas in logarithmic scale as a function of time (Fig.~\ref{f1}).
 All the $N_0=10$-cell wells required 3.6-4.6 days to grow from 5 area units to 50 area units (mean=4.05, standard deviation=0.23).
 For the $N_0=1$-cell wells, we observed a diversity of behaviors.
 While some of the cultures only took 3.5-5 days to grow from 5 area units to 50 area units, others needed 6-7.2 days (mean=5.02, standard deviation=0.75).
 The $N_0=4$-cell wells had a mean=4.50 days and standard deviation=0.44 to reach that same population size.